Nispeter/nispeter.github.io/index.md

   actions:
     - label: "About"
       url: "https://nispeter.github.io/about"
- excerpt: "Passionate Systems and gameplay developer, These are all of the projects I've worked on! "
+ excerpt: "Welcome to my portfolio!
+I'm a passionate systems and gameplay developer, these are all of the projects I've worked on! "
  intro:
    - excerpt: 'Nullam suscipit et nam, tellus velit pellentesque at malesuada, enim eaque.
 Quis nulla, netus tempor in diam gravida tincidunt, *proin faucibus* voluptate felis id sollicitudin.
 Centered with `type="center"`'